tryptech/tryptech.github.io/_posts/2024-08-02-space-lady-at-the-beach.md

 ---
 title: Space Lady at the Beach
-feed: hide
+feed: show
+description: Devlog for the development timeline of Beach ZSS
+banner: /assets/img/Space-Lady-at-the-Beach/card.png
 ---
 Greetings you grotesque gamer gooners.
+Gaze and gawk at this garb of groin-girding gratification and glamorous gregariousness.

-I started working on this "early" on in the ZSS dev timeline, late summer 2021.
-I originally made a "Gris" swimsuit, but since I wanted to make something that could be actually used on a tourney stream, regular ol' swim suit it was.
-This design is very heavily inspired by (eg. almost entirely lifted from) Houshou Marine's swimsuit Live2D outfit, originally revealed July 29, 2021.
+I started working on this "early" on in the ZSSv3 dev timeline, late summer 2021.
+I originally made a "Gris" swimsuit, but since I wanted to make something that could be actually used on a tourney stream, I had to do a regular ol' swim suit.
+This design is very heavily inspired by (eg. almost entirely lifted from but simplified) [Houshou Marine's swimsuit Live2D outfit, originally revealed July 29, 2021](https://www.youtube.com/watch?v=p1-t-U8VvqA&t=2524s).

-That's right, this is a VTuber cosplay outfit and no one can stop me hahaha.
+That's right, this is a VTuber cosplay outfit and no one can stop me.

-For your convenience, at the cost of my dwindling sanity, I have provided options for a customizable amount of stream safety consisting of the following (and their associated shorthand code):
+For your convenience, at the cost of my dwindling sanity, I have provided options for a customizable state of dress consisting of the following (and their associated shorthand code):

 - 4 different hair styles (P/B/Hd/Hb),
 - a hoodie (Hc/Ho),